-' NEW TRIAL, IN ACTIONS AT LAW
+NEW TRIAL, IN ACTIONS AT LAW

 17.605 New trial defined.
-A new trial is a reexamination of an issue of fact in the same court after judgment.
+A new trial is a re-examination of an issue of fact in the same court after judgment.

-e 17.610 Causes for granting new trial.
-A former judgment may be set aside and a new trial granted on the motion of the party aggrieved for any of the following causes 122 materially affecting the substantial rights of motion is s such party: (1) Irregularity in the proceedings of the court, jury or adverse party, or any order of the court, or abuse of discretion, by which such party was prevented from having a fair trial.
+17.610 Causes for granting new trial.
+A former judgment may be set aside and a new trial granted on the motion of the party aggrieved for any of the following causes materially affecting the substantial rights of such party:

-(2) Misconduct of the jury or prevailing party.

-(3) Accident or surprise which ordinary prudence could not have guarded against.

-(4) Newly discovered evidence, material for the party making the application, which he could not with reasonable diligence have discovered and produced at the trial.

-(5) Excessive damages, appearing to have been given under the influence of passion or prejudice.

-(6) Insufficiency of the evidence to justify the verdict or other decision, or that it is against law.

-(7) Error in law occurring at the trial, and excepted to by the party making the application.
+- (1) Irregularity in the proceedings of the court, jury or adverse party, or any order of the court, or abuse of discretion, by which such party was prevented from having a fair trial. - (2) Misconduct of the jury or prevailing party. - (3) Accident or surprise which ordinary prudence could not have guarded against. - (4) Newly discovered evidence, material for the party making the application, which he could not with reasonable diligence have discovered and produced at the trial. - (5) Excessive damages, appearing to have been given under the influence of passion or prejudice. - (6) Insufficiency of the evidence to justify the verdict or other decision, or that it is against law. - (7) Error in law occurring at the trial, and excepted to by the party making the application.

 17.615 Time of motion; counter-affidavits; hearing and determination.
 A motion to set aside a judgment and for a new trial, with the affidavits, if any, in support thereof, shall be filed within 10 days after the filing of the judgment sought to be set aside, or such further time as the court may allow.
 When the adverse party is entitled to oppose the motion by counter-affidavits, he shall file the same within 10 days after the filing of the motion, or such further time as the court may allow.
-The motion shall be heard and determined by the court within 55 days from the time of the entry of judgment, and not thereafter, and if not so heard and determined within said time, the motion shall conclusively be deemed denied.
+The motion shall be heard and determined by the court within 55 days from the time of the entry of judgment. and not thereafter, and if not so heard and determined within said time, the motion shall conclusively be deemed denied.